foundersandcoders/old-playbook/projects.md

 ### Project selection

-+ After project are posted on the MVP projects board, students can add their names to a project.
++ After a project is posted on the MVP projects board, students can add their names to it.
 + Students will work on projects in teams of 2-5.

 ### Process